Egg drop soup recipe is the easiest Chinese soup recipe to prepare.

 - Stir again to break up any large pieces of egg.

-- Add some shrimps, squids, surimi (a type of Japanese fish cake) for a seafood egg drop soup.
+- Add some shrimps, squids, and surimi (a type of Japanese fish cake) for a seafood egg drop soup.

 - Add some spinach for an egg drop soup with spinach, or add tofu for an egg drop soup with tofu.
 (Check our Miso soup with tofu here)